-The seminar will be led by Shirley Burch, a longstanding member of the School of Economic Science (London), former journalist, editor and teacher.
+The seminar will be led by Shirley Burch, a longstanding member of the School of Philosophy and Economic Science (London), former journalist, editor and teacher.
 She will present Vyvyan’s profound understanding of the wisdom, love and beauty woven into Shakespeare’s most compelling plays.

 The Day’s Programme

 The words of Plato on love, beauty and immortality that stirred Renaissance Europe and influenced Shakespeare.

 How Medieval Romance literature and Renaissance thought threw new light on love, beauty and immortality.

 “The play’s the thing…” Shakespeare fuses all these themes into dramatic allegories intended to catch the human conscience.